 Physical education and health students learn from experienced professors who have varied scholarly interests and backgrounds and share a love of teaching and research.

 Professor Lynda Butler-Storsved, a certified strength and conditioning specialist, has nine years of experience as a public school teacher and coach.
-She serves as coordinator of the Activity Program and teaches wellness, courses in the coaching minor and activity classes.
-Lynda is active also as Elon Academy’s Coordinator of the Athletic Evening Curriculum.
+She serves as coordinator of the Physical Education and Health major as well as the minor in coaching.
+She is active also as Elon Academy’s Coordinator of the Athletic Evening Curriculum.
+Professor Storsved teaches pedagogy, fitness, health and a variety of coaching classes.

-Professor Resa E. Walch, Chair of the Health and Human Performance Department, Senior Lecturer and Faculty Fellow for Substance Education provides leadership for departmental initiatives and actively serves on major university committees.
+Professor Resa E. Walch, Senior Lecturer and Faculty Fellow for Substance Education, provides leadership for departmental initiatives and actively serves on major university committees.
 Professor Walch mentors students in research related to health issues and college students.
-Her research interests include alcohol and other drugs issues on college campuses and health behaviors of first year students.
+Her research interests include the scholarship of teaching and learning and evidence-based prevention strategies.

 “I have always had an interest in physical education, but when I arrived at Elon and met some of the faculty involved with the major, I was hooked.
 The introductory classes are interesting, and each professor involved has become a personal friend.”